Getting Started

 Text printers and choice handlers are considered both actors and UI elements, meaning they share actor qualities and can be controlled via naninovel scripts, while, at the same time, used by players to interact with the game.

-In case you're familiar with programming, take a look at the engine architecture to get a grasp on how it's designed from a software perspective.
+In case you're familiar with programming, take a look at the engine architecture to get a grasp on how it's designed from the software engineering perspective.

 WARNING